-Dietary assessments were categorized as “strict” (patients with no transgression detected) or no adherents (by sources: transgression by foods with potential gluten sources or by traces: patients with potential intake of gluten traces).
+Dietary assessments were categorized as “strict” (patients with no transgression detected) or no adherence (by sources: transgression by foods with potential gluten sources or by traces: patients with potential intake of gluten traces).
 Gluten immunogenic peptides in stool by enzyme-linked immunosorbent assay< 0.156: no gluten excretion detected.
-NA: No adherents; ND: Not determined and excluded from analysis; –ve: Negative result; +ve: Positive result; DGP: Deamidated gliadin peptide; GIP: Gluten immunogenic peptides; ELISA: Enzyme-linked immunosorbent assay; PoCT: Point-of-care test.
+NA: No adherence; ND: Not determined and excluded from analysis; –ve: Negative result; +ve: Positive result; DGP: Deamidated gliadin peptide; GIP: Gluten immunogenic peptides; ELISA: Enzyme-linked immunosorbent assay; PoCT: Point-of-care test.